shounic/docs/map.md

 **summary**

-chat will democractically make a koth map
+chat will democractically make a 24 player koth map

 i tried to schedule the stream early but this is probably going to take multiple streams or something idk. if it happens it'll be in subsequent days